Website Hacking

 CSRF over Bank Transfer

-“You might have heard some scenarios where the money is deducted from the victim’s bank account without his/her knowledge, or a fraud has been taken place where the victim receives an email and as soon as he opens it up his back account gets empty.”
+“You might have heard some scenarios where the fraudster deducts money from the victim’s bank account without his/her knowledge, or where the victim receives an email and as soon as he opens it up, his bank account gets empty.”

 Wonder how CSRF is related to all this?
 Let’s check out the following attack scenario.